 You may have your procedure as an outpatient.
 This means you go home the same day.
 Or it may be done as part of a longer stay in the hospital.
+A bronchoscopy can take 15 minutes to 1 hour.
 The way the procedure is done may vary.
 It depends on your condition and your healthcare provider's methods.
 In most cases, a bronchoscopy will follow this process:

-- You will sit on a procedure table with the head raised like a chair.
+- You will lie down on a procedure table with the head raised up slightly.

-- An IV (intravenous) line may be put into your arm or hand.
+- Your healthcare provider may put an IV (intravenous) into your arm or hand.

-- You may be given antibiotics before and after the procedure.
+- Your healthcare provider may give you antibiotics before and after the procedure.

 - You will be awake during the procedure.
-You will be given medicine to help you relax (sedative).
-You will also be given a liquid medicine to numb your nose and throat.
-For a rigid bronchoscopy, you will be given general anesthesia.
+Your healthcare provider will give you medicine to help you relax (sedative).
+They will also give you a liquid medicine to numb your nose and throat.
+For a rigid bronchoscopy, they will give you general anesthesia.
 This is medicine that prevents pain and lets you sleep through the procedure.

-- You may be given oxygen through a nasal tube or face mask.
-Your heart rate, blood pressure, and breathing will be watched during the procedure.
+- Your healthcare provider may give you oxygen through a nasal tube or face mask.
+They will watch your heart rate, blood pressure, and breathing during the procedure.

-- Numbing medicine will be sprayed into the back of your throat.
+- Your provider will spray numbing medicine into the back of your throat.
 This is to prevent gagging as the bronchoscope is passed down your throat.
 The spray may have a bitter taste to it.
-Once the tube passes down your throat the gagging feeling will go away.
+Once the tube passes down your throat, the gagging feeling will go away.

 - You won’t be able to talk or swallow saliva during the procedure.
 Saliva will be suctioned from your mouth as needed.

-- The healthcare provider will move the bronchoscope down your throat and into the airways.
+- Your provider will move the bronchoscope down your throat and into the airways.
 You may have some mild pain.
 Your airway will not be blocked.
 You can breathe around the bronchoscope.
 You will be given extra oxygen if needed.

 - As the bronchoscope is moved down, the lungs will be examined.
-Tissue samples or mucus may be taken for testing.
-Other procedures may be done as needed.
+Your provider may take tissue samples or mucus for testing.
+They may do other procedures as needed.
 This may include giving medicine or stopping bleeding.